Members

 Director: Veselin Dimitrov

-Research Coordinator: Dafina Pangarova
+Research Committee Delegate: Dafina Pangarova

 UNIZGFCE, Croatia